webis-de/lightning-ir/README.md

     re_rank             Re-rank a set of retrieved documents.
 ```

-Configurations files need to be provided to specifiy model, data, and fine-tuning/inference parameters.
+Configurations files need to be provided to specify model, data, and fine-tuning/inference parameters.
 See the [configs](configs) directory for examples.
 Four types of configurations exists:

 - `trainer`: Specifies the fine-tuning/inference parameters and callbacks.
 - `model`: Specifies the model to use and its parameters.